rufusrizzo/pi-ledmatrix-clock/Readme.md

 # RGB Matrix Clock Display

 This project includes Python scripts that display time or temperature information on an RGB LED matrix (16x32).
 The scripts use the `rpi-rgb-led-matrix` library for controlling the display and MQTT for receiving temperature data.
+You could deploy multiple clocks to display the same weather data.

 ## Scripts Overview